Stairs. Entry group. Materials. Doors. Locks. Design

 • in production upholstered furniture as a layer in sofas, armchairs, poufs and other products;

-• for sewing sleeping bags, tents and various tourist equipment;
+• for sewing sleeping bags, tents and various camping equipment;

-• in the shoe industry for warming winter quilted boots;
+• V shoe industry for insulating winter quilted boots;

 • when sewing outerwear– children's and adult jackets, coats, overalls;